Author Archives: Fr. Mykhaylo

 PLEASE PRAY FOR THE HEALTH AND WELL-BEING OF OUR PARISHIONERS:

-Richard Kuty, Pearl Tablack, Nina Zavatsky, Bernie Litwin & Joe Mistovich all at home.
+Nina Zavatsky & Joe Markovitch at home.
 Dolores Schurko & Louise Macabobby at Hampton Wood and the rest of our parishioners who are in nursing homes.
 May God grant to all the sick of our parish many blessed, happy and healthier years.

 ATTENTION:

-If any parishioner or family member is ill & would like to be on the pray list, or receive get-well wishes, call Karen or Kathy Kollar @330-272-1857.
+If any parishioner or family member is ill & would like to be on the pray list, or receive get-well wishes, please notify Fr.
+Michael or Paula.

 ROSARY:

-The Altar & Rosary Society will be praying the rosary on Sunday, May 7th at 8:30 am.
+The Altar & Rosary Society will be praying the rosary Sunday, April 7th at 8:30 am.
 Everyone is welcomed.

 SANCTUARY CANDLES: